Labs 02: Lexer for Tool

 BADtoken type to mark errors and keep lexing as long as it is possible.

 - The Lexer does not immediately read and return all tokens, it returns an Iterator[Token] that will be used by future phases to read tokens on demand.

 - Comments should not produce tokens.

-- Returned tokens should be fresh instances of the the appropriate Token subclass.
-Value tokens (tokens that carry a value, such as identifiers), need to be constructed with the appropriate value.
+- Returned tokens should be fresh instances of the Token class, with the proper token kind.
+Value tokens (tokens that carry a value, such as identifiers), have their own subclass of Token.

 - The position of a token should be the position of its first character.

 - You should apply the longest matching rule:

 - Take special care at what is considered a valid identifier, and a valid integer literal.